Skip to Main Content

 VFX Artist Services

-Visual effects excellence throughout China, from Base FX in Beijing to DNEG's Shanghai studio.
+Visual effects excellence across China, from Base FX in Beijing to DNEG's Shanghai studio.

-A VFX artist creates visual effects that enhance, alter, or entirely fabricate imagery in post-production.
-From Base FX in Beijing—one of Asia's largest VFX studios—to DNEG's Shanghai operation and the rising studios of Shenzhen, China has a rich tradition of visual effects work spanning compositing, rotoscoping, matte painting, particle simulation, and CG integration, often producing results that audiences never recognize as artificial.
-Modern visual effects are used in virtually every genre, from subtle cleanup work to full digital environments.
+A VFX artist creates visual effects that boost, alter, or fully build visuals in post-production.
+From Base FX in Beijing—one of Asia's largest VFX studios—to DNEG's Shanghai operation and the rising studios of Shenzhen, China has a deep tradition of visual effects work.
+That work spans compositing, rotoscoping, matte painting, particle simulation, and CG integration.
+It often yields results that audiences never spot as fake.
+Modern visual effects show up in nearly every genre, from quiet cleanup to sweeping digital worlds.

-We connect you with VFX artists who deliver seamless results across features, series, and commercials throughout China.
-Our network includes professionals from studios like Base FX, DNEG China, Pixomondo Beijing, and Dexter Studios, experienced with both Chinese and international productions.
+We connect you with VFX artists who deliver seamless results across features, series, and commercials in China.
+Our network holds pros from studios like Base FX, DNEG China, Pixomondo Beijing, and Dexter Studios, skilled on both Chinese and global shoots.

 ACT 01